heyx3/ReflToml.jl/README.md

 * Null-like types (i.e. `nothing` and `missing`) are not supported in TOML, but they are in WOML by writing them as a special string, like `"null"`.
 * The root object in TOML must be a dictionary (as opposed to JSON, where you can define an array or even a primitive value), but WOML adds special behavior to allow you to do this, by wrapping the data into a dictionary.
 * You may not mix array elements which are plain data, and elements which are themselves dictionaries.
 For example, you can serialize `[ 4, "5", [ :six, 7.0 ] ]`, and `[ Dict(:a=>1), Dict(:b=>2) ]`, but not `[ 4, Dict(:a=>5) ]`.
 This is because it has 2 entirely different syntaxes for simple arrays vs. dictionary arrays.
 This error is not actually caught when writing such a problematic array; TOML.jl will simply emit invalid TOML.
 * All dictionary keys are converted to strings, so their type data will get lost.
-For example, the keys `Inf16`, `Inf32`, and `"+Inf"` will all step on each other when converted into TOML.
+For example, the keys `Inf16`, `Inf32`, and `"+Inf"` will all step on each other when converted into TOML (although the last one won't if `numbers_can_be_strings` is disabled, as it will remain a String).

 ## Converter